-3.7 United Kingdom
+g.
+United Kingdom

-In the UK, there are currently around 1,148 hospitals (Interweave Healthcare 2023).
-704 of the NHS hospitals are located in England, 105 in Scotland, 84 in Wales and 37 in Northern Ireland.
-They are owned by the government and run by the National Health System (NHS) but there are also 218 private hospitals.
+In the UK, there are currently around 1,148 hospitals (Interweave Healthcare, 2023).
+Of these, 930 are owned by the government and operated by the National Health Service (NHS).
+Among these NHS hospitals, 704 are located in England, 105 in Scotland, 84 in Wales, and 37 in Northern Ireland.
+In addition, There are also 218 private hospitals across the UK.
 The healthcare system is tax-based and guarantees universal coverage for all UK citizens.

-The data used for this project is derived from the Care Quality Commission's (CQC) database as of November 2023.
+The data used for this project is derived from the Care Quality Commission (CQC) data-base as of November 2024.
 CQC is an independent regulator of health and social care in England.
 The commission monitors, inspects, and rates health services that are provided to the public.
 After a comprehensive inspection, CQC publishes a rating on a location-by-location basis in five different categories:

-- Safe
+- o Safe

-- o Effective
+- Effective

 - Caring

 - Responsive

 - Well-led

-For each of these categories, a health care organization can be graded as "outstanding", "good", "requires improvement" or "inadequate".
+For each of these categories, a healthcare organization can be graded as "outstanding," "good," "requires improvement," or "inadequate."
 The achieved grade is a result from findings during the inspection, done by a professional team.
 Safe is an indicator for the overall protection of patients.
 The inspectors gather evidence that patients are protected from abuse and avoidable harm.
-Several different factors play a role for the patient's safety, e.g. an appropriate number of staff, the correct use of medicine, prevention of infections, etc. Effective assesses whether a patient's treatment and the support they receive lead to good outcomes and promote a good quality of life.
+Several different factors play a role in the patient's safety, e.g., an appropriate number of staff, the correct use of medicine, prevention of infections, etc. Effective assesses whether a patient's treatment and the support they receive lead to good outcomes and promote a good quality of life.
 This metric also results from the inspection of different variables: level of training and experience of staff, assessment of patient needs, cooperation with other organizations to secure the best outcome, etc. The next category, Caring, refers to the compassion, kindness, dignity, and respect that patients are treated with during their stay.
 Inspectors determine whether patients' equality, diversity, and privacy are respected, and whether they are involved in decisions regarding their care.
 For the fourth category, Responsive, CQC is looking for evidence that the service meets patients' needs.
 This is the case if a hospital meets the individual needs of their patients, if the staff is learning from and responding to complaints and concerns, and if the hospital is planning ahead in order to improve access and flow.
 The last category, Well-led, is an indicator for the quality of leadership, management, strategy, and improvement of the inspected organization.
 Organizations receive a higher grade if the management is promoting a person-centered and open culture, if they are being clear about their roles, if they work in partnership with others to improve outcomes, and if they are continuously improving their service.